Sambi85/rollcall/DEV_NOTES.md

   - initative roll
   - dead attr + methods to kill creature
   - tracks hit points, temp hit points and max hp
   - tracks death save successes and failures
+  - resets death saves
   - tracks tracker it belongs to

 **More on Effect Class**